-PDF and Word content
+Multi-media content PDF and Word documents

 If a PDF or Word file is necessary and it is not possible to provide an HTML alternative of the content, such as when publishing guidance for older surveys, make sure the documents are altered to meet accessibility standards.
+Failing to make PDFs accessible could break the Equality Act 2010.

-PDF titles and file names
+Use clear and descriptive file names

-Clear and useful titles and file names help users understand what a PDF document contains without having to open and read the entire document.
+Clear and useful titles and file names help users understand what a PDF or Word document contains without having to open and read the entire document.
 Without a descriptive title or clear file name, users may need to spend time searching the document to decide whether the content is relevant.

 • written in plain English and using house style